ibm-cloud-docs/containers/cluster-access-admission-control.md

     {: important}

 - Set appropriate CPU and memory [resource requests and limits](/docs/containers?topic=containers-app#resourcereq) for your webhook.
-- Add [liveness and readiness probes](/docs/containers?topic=containers-app#probe) to help make sure your webhook container is running and ready to serve requests.
+- Add [liveness and readiness probes](/docs/containers?topic=containers-app#probe) to help make sure that your webhook container is running and ready to serve requests.
 - Set pod [anti-affinity scheduling rules](/docs/containers?topic=containers-app#affinity) to prefer that your webhook pods run on different worker nodes and zones when possible.
 You might use [pod topology](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/){: external} instead.
 However, avoid [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/){: external} or forced affinity that might restrict where the webhook pods can be scheduled.
 - [Set pod priority](/docs/containers?topic=containers-pod_priority) to `system-cluster-critical` for the webhook pods so that other pods can't take resources from your webhook pods.
 - Scope your webhook to the appropriate namespace.
 Avoid webhooks that process resources that run in system-critical namespaces that are set up in your cluster by default, such as `kube-system`, `ibm-system`, `ibm-operators`, `calico-apiserver`, `calico-system`, `tigera-operator` and `openshift-*` namespaces.